1587/speaking-exam/00-part5.md

 ```
 Yes, Of course, disagreements need to be resolved.

-The disagreement means that, some information is  still  unclear,
+The disagreements means that, some information is  still  unclear,
 Not to resolve it, will slow down the progress of the project.
-we may not meet the deadline,  the project will fail.
+(we may not meet the deadline,  the project will fail.）

 Project members must have the same goals. cooperation is the key to success.
-We can resolve any disagreement through communication.
+We can resolve any disagreements through communication.
+for example, in our company, we discuss disagreements through weekly meeting.

-I have led many projects, every successfull project has disagreement,
+I have led many projects, every successfull project has disagreements,
 i just resolved them as quickly as possible.

-for example, in our company, we discuss disagreements through weekly meeting.
-Make sure everyone is on the same page, our projects are all successful.
+(Make sure everyone is on the same page, our projects are all successful.)

 That's  why I think disagreements must be resolved.
 ```